dnviti/web-app-CAA/docs/architecture/structure.md

 }
 ```

-**Note:** Authentication handlers have been moved to the clean architecture implementation in `internal/auth/handler.go`.
+**Note:** Authentication handlers are implemented in the clean architecture pattern in `internal/auth/handler.go`.

 #### Service Layer